ndeviant/may-starter-example/README.md

 - images are in the folder `src/images`
   - the image for generating favicons should be in the `src/images/` folder and have a size of at least `100px x 100px`.
   - icons from `src/images/svg` folder are collected in one svg sprite `dist/assets/images/sprite.svg`.
-  - pictures that will later be loaded from the CMS put in the folder `src/media`.
+  - pictures that are not part of the design, and will later be loaded from the CMS put in the folder `src/media`.
+Ex: post images, product pictures.
 - all third-party libraries are installing in the `node_modules` folder
   - to install another, use `yarn add [package_name]` command
   - to connect library JS files, import them into a BEM block JS file (that is, the BEM block that the script uses), for example: